almazkun/effective_python/chapter_3_Functions_item_19-30/README.md

     Min: 60, Max: 73
     Average: 67.5, Median: 70, Count 10

 But, this approach has two main problems.
-First, all the return values are numeric and it is easy to reorder them accidentals and not to notice that.
+First, all the return values are numeric and it is easy to reorder them accidentally and not to notice that.
 Which, will lead to the hard-to-find bugs in the future.
 Second, is that line of unpacking of the values is to long and, according to the PEP 8, it should be divided into more lines.
 Which will hurt readability.

-To avoid this problem you should never use more than tree(3) variables when unpacking multiple return values from a function.
-Instead, maybe used small class or `namedtuple`.
+To avoid these problems you should never use more than tree(3) variables when unpacking multiple return values from a function.
+Instead, small class or `namedtuple` maybe used.

 ## Item 20: Prefer Raising Error to Returning `None`
 Sometimes returning `None` in helper function seems natural.
 Like in case of division function: